 In the vast space between formal attire and couch potato wear, the smart casual dress code for men carves its niche.
 But what exactly is men’s smart casual, sometimes known as neat casual?
 Not to be confused with business casual (though the two are similar), men’s smart casual involves combining choice apparel from just below the high end sphere with the kind of comfortable, but still stylish garb that you might wear to a company picnic.

 Given its famously wide reach, the men’s smart casual dress code is perhaps your foremost chance to exhibit a true sense of personal style.
-However, you should still be operating within the traditional tenants of contemporary men’s fashion.
+However, you should still be operating within the traditional tenets of contemporary men’s fashion.
 It is “smart” casual after all, not stupid casual.
 Likewise, most men treat the “casual” part as an afterthought while focussing primarily on the “smart”, though not to the point of appearing overdressed.
 To provide a firmer sense of what men’s smart casual fashion is all about, let’s break the smart casual dress code down from head to toe.

 This article is part of our Suited and Booted Series